-This in an introductory course that provides students with a basic understanding of the nature of speech and verbal communications.
+This introductory course provides students with a basic understanding of the nature of speech and verbal communications.
 Emphasis is on the development and writing of speeches, while also focusing on preparing, presenting, and critiquing messages in one-on-one, small group, and public speaking contexts.
-Students will review and present various forms of speech including, but not limited to persuasive, informative, and extemporaneous.
+Students will review and present various forms of speech including - but not limited to - persuasive, informative, and extemporaneous.